DL 210

 Farber shares details about the release of a new guide called Reclaiming Digital Futures, which is an effort to help community-based organizations integrate digital learning into their programs.
 This toolkit is a curated cross-section of resources that relay knowledge and best practices in achieving real success in youth-centered digital learning.

 The examples shared in the guide illustrate just how well SEL can be embedded in digital learning experiences.
+This represents the kind of thoughtful technology integration that doesn't treat screens as babysitters but as platforms for genuine human connection and growth.

 John Warner sat down with Mike Caulfield to talk about his adaptable tool to incorporate lessons in digital literacy in any course.